ejolly/pymer4/docs/pages/new.md

 - [#139](https://github.com/ejolly/pymer4/pull/139)

 ### Planned features
+These following features are planned for upcoming versions in `0.9.x` line

 - support for `lmerControl` options
 - automatic convertion to `scikit-learn` compatible estimators via `.to_sklearn()`
 - simulation and power modules